Fire

 Entry requirements are subject to frequent change.

 You must have valid health insurance to enter Ukraine.
-Your insurance plan must cover the cost of COVID-19 treatment.
 Check the Visit Ukraine website before travelling.

 If you judge it’s safe to leave Ukraine, see the following websites on land border crossing wait times and rules on border crossing points:

-Contact an embassy or consulate of Ukraine for updates on how much cash you can take in and out of the country and on what you need to declare at customs on arrival and departure.
-If you take more cash than is allowed, it may be confiscated by officials.
+Contact an embassy or consulate of Ukraine about what you must declare with customs on arrival and departure.
+If you take more cash than is allowed, officials may confiscate it.

 Undeclared items may be confiscated.